Interplay between topology and interactions in superconducting chains: The one-dimensional spinless Falicov-Kimball model ( )

 \section{The one-dimensional spinless Falicov-Kimball model ($\Delta=0$)}

-The FK model is well studied in strongly correlated electronic systems, with many applications ranging from metal-insulator to valence transitions~\cite{brydon}.
-In particular the one-dimensional, spinless FK model has many well-known properties~\cite{brydon}.
-It can be approached using the technique of bosonisation~\cite{brydon} that yields exact results~\cite{brydon}.
+The FK model is a well studied strongly correlated electronic problem, with many applications ranging from heavy fermions to metal-insulator and valence transitions~\cite{brydon}.
+In particular the one-dimensional spinless FK model has many well-known properties.
+It can be approached using the technique of bosonisation that yields exact results.
 From the point of view of topological properties this model is completely trivial.

-In this section we briefly discuss the spinless one-dimensional FK model.
-Formally, we just take the amplitude of the superconducting gap $\Delta=0$ to obtain the dispersion relations for this model.
-We can distinguish two situations depending on the value of the ratio $(J/t)$.
+In this section we briefly discuss the spinless one-dimensional FK model and emphasize some aspects that are relevant when considering the full superconducting problem.
+Formally, we just take the amplitude of the superconducting pairing $\Delta=0$, to obtain the dispersion relations for the homogeneous and staggered phases of the model.
+It is possible to distinguish two situations depending on the value of the ratio $(J/t)$.

-Among the special configurations, we distinguish two cases.
-For $J/t>1$, both homogeneous and staggered configurations correspond to insulating phases as shown in Fig.~\ref{fig2}.
-Conversely, for $J/t <1$, the homogeneous configuration corresponds to a metallic phase, but the staggered one remains insulating, as can be seen in Fig.~\ref{fig2}.
-The homogeneous configuration corresponds to one localized $f$-electron per site and the staggered to $1/2$ localized electron per site.
-Since we are working in the grand canonical ensemble, with the condition $E_f=\mu=0$, the total energy of the system does not depend directly on the number of $f$-electrons.
-The dependence on $n_f$ is only indirect, since the total energy, given by that of the $c$-electrons is determined by their coupling to the former.
+For $J/t>1$, both homogeneous and staggered configurations correspond to insulating phases, as shown in Figs.~\ref{fig2}c and~\ref{fig2}f.
+Conversely, for $J/t <1$, the homogeneous configuration corresponds to a metallic phase, Fig.~\ref{fig2}a, but the staggered one remains insulating, as can be seen in Fig.~\ref{fig2}d.
+Then for the homogeneous case, with one localized electron per site ($n_f=1$), there is a metal-insulator transition at $|J/t|=1$, as shown in Fig.~\ref{fig2}b for the dispersion relations.
+The staggered phase is always insulating.
+Notice that the presence of two dispersive bands is due to an effective hybridization between the localized level and the conduction band due to the FK interaction.
+If this is too large it can open a gap and give rise to a metal-insulator transition

+Due to the condition $E_f=\mu=0$, the energy of the pure $f$-electron system does not depend on the number of $f$-electrons, differently from the coupled $s-f$ system.
 In Fig.~\ref{fig3} we show the ground state energies of the special configurations, $Q=0$ and $Q=\pi$, as functions of the interaction $J$.
-Notice that the staggered configuration has a lower energy compared to the uniform one.
-In the homogeneous case, with one localized electron per site ($n_f=1$), there is a metal-insulator transition at $|J/t|=1$, as shown in Fig.~\ref{fig2} for the dispersion relations.
+Notice that the staggered configuration has a lower energy compared to the homogeneous one.